 Trunk space comes in slightly smaller than other cars in this class, providing space equal to what you would find in most midsize sedans.
-Still, at 15.9 cubic feet you should have enough room to bring luggage for five for a long weekend.
+Still, at 15.9 cubic feet, you should have enough room to bring luggage for five for a long weekend.
 There is no passthrough from the trunk to the passenger compartment.

-With a lengthly list of standard items, including a panoramic sunroof, you might overlook the $6,000 VIP package.
+With a lengthy list of standard items, including a panoramic sunroof, you might overlook the $6,000 VIP package.
 That package is worth the price, bringing in such amenities as: head-up display, an updated instrument panel, advanced cruise control, a surround view monitor, an extendable driver’s seat cushion, power adjustable front headrests, and multiple rear seat upgrades — lumbar support, recline control, adjustable headrests and ventilation.